KungumapriyaaMKP/InfosysSpringboard/README.md

 kungumapriyaa : sure, when is our next milestone.
 I think tomorrow but not confirmed.can u tell now soo that we can proceed with next steps

+Ok we will proceed with the same , what should i do?